looking-at-calendar

 You may be able to pause interest

 Some lenders offer interest-free deferred payment options, meaning that you won’t have to worry about accruing interest for a period of time.
-If you’re not sure whether your lender offers interest-free deferments, contact them to find out.
+A good example is the government-mandated student loan deferment during Covid.

-If your lender does charge interest during the deferred payment period, just know that you will be responsible for the accumulated interest in addition to the unpaid principal balance.
+If you’re unsure whether your lender offers interest-free deferments, contact them to find out.
+If your lender charges interest during the deferred payment period, you’ll be responsible for the accumulated interest in addition to the unpaid principal balance.

 What if I don’t qualify for a deferred payment option?